basharbme/kneetracker/README.md

 ## KneeTracker Installation

 KneeTracker is currently not commercially available to the general public.
 As such, the .apk file is not available at this time.
-Watch this space for any updates.
+Watch this space for updates.

 ## Credits